Circular walk from Mousehole to Lamorna Cove

 In pre-industrial times, cattle were allowed to roam over quite large areas and could therefore find a suitable tree to relieve an itch.
 In the Victorian period, farming became more intensive and cattle were moved into enclosed fields.
 It was quickly discovered that an itchy cow could wreak havoc with walls and fences so dedicated rubbing stones were positioned in the centre of some fields to minimise cow damage.
 In some cases, new stones were quarried specifically for the purpose and others, existing prehistoric standing stones or even Celtic crosses were unceremoniously re-used.

-22. Cross the stile and follow the left hedge a short distance to a stone stile.
+22. Cross the stile (or go through the gate if open) and follow the left hedge a short distance to a stone stile.
 Cross this and again follow the left hedge a little further this time to reach another stone stile.

 The long headland in the distance is the Lizard which forms the other side of Mounts Bay.